 TEvaluate_out_SSB and TEvaluate_in_SSB are defined in Table 8.1X.2.2-1 for FR1.

-For FR1,
+For FR1 ATG UE [with omnidirectional antennas],

-- P=11−TSSBMGRP, when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, and these measurement gaps are overlapping with some but not all occasions of the SSB; and
+- P=11−TSSBMGRP, when in the monitored cell there are measurement gaps configured for intra-frequency or inter-frequency measurements, and these measurement gaps are overlapping with some but not all occasions of the SSB; and

 - P = 1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the SSB.

+For FR1 ATG UE [with antenna array],

+- P value for an RLM-RS resource to be measured is defined as

+Psharing factor * Ntotal / Noutside_MG with Navailable = 0

+Ntotal / Navailable with Navailable > 0

+For a window W of duration max(TL1, MGRPmax), where MGRPmax is the maximum MGRP across all configured per-UE measurement gaps and per-FR1 measurement gaps, and starting at the beginning of any RLM-RS resource occasion:

+Ntotal is the total number of RLM-RS resource occasions within the window, including those overlapped with measurement gap occasions or SMTC occasions within the window W, and

+Noutside_MG is the number of RLM-RS resource occasions that are not overlapped with any measurement gap occasion within the window W

+Navailable is

+the number of RLM-RS resource occasions that are not overlapped with any measurement gap occasion nor any SMTC occasion within the window W

+TL1 is periodicity of the target RLM-RS

+Psharing factor = 3.

 Longer evaluation period would be expected if the combination of RLM-RS resource, SMTC occasion and measurement gap configurations does not meet previous conditions.

 Table 8.1X.2.2-1: Evaluation period TEvaluate_out_SSB and TEvaluate_in_SSB for FR1